n1shi003/HiddenEye/README.md

 # HiddenEye
-A Forensic tool to scan drives & choosen folders for uncover hidden files, system attributes, and zero-byte items.
+A Hidden-File Lister for uncover hidden files, system attributes, and zero-byte items.